finos/FDC3/docs/api/ref/Metadata.md

 Optionally, extra information from the app directory can be returned, to aid in rendering UI elements, e.g. a context menu.
 This includes a title, description, tooltip and icon and image URLs.

-In situations where a desktop agent connects to multiple app directories or multiple versions of the same app exists in a single app directory, it may be necessary to specify `appId` or `version` to target applications that share the same name.
+In situations where a Desktop Agent connects to multiple app directories or multiple versions of the same app exists in a single app directory, it may be necessary to specify `appId` or `version` to target applications that share the same name.

 #### See also